SeevanP/POS-Inventory-Management-application/README.md

 This project is a modern Android-based Point of Sale (POS) and business management application developed in Kotlin.
 The application is designed to help small businesses manage sales, inventory, and business insights through an intuitive mobile interface.

 In addition to standard POS functionality, the application includes advanced analytics and reporting features, providing business owners with valuable insights into sales performance and operational trends.
+It also has a desktop companion app built in javascript, which helps with analytics such as charts further allowing a business to navigate and make better decisions.

 ---